R32fanboy/Telegram-Bot/README.md

 # Telegram-Bot
 A bot written in BASH for telegram logging/admin duties.

-Installer assumes you're running on an Ubuntu/Debian server with sudo and snap installed.
+Installer assumes you're running on an Ubuntu/Debian server with sudo and snap installed, and that you already have a telegram account set up to use it from.

 how to install: